1 Statics Review

 \[ F_C=\sqrt{C_x^2+C_y^2}=2,611{~N} \]

-As an alternative way of solving this problem (which is discussed in greater detail in Section 1.3), one can separate bars AB and BC (imagine taking the pin out at point B) and draw the FBD of just bar BC as shown below.
-Once again, since bar AB is a two force member, we know that FB follows a line of action that goes through points A and B and that FA = FB.
-We can solve for FA by solving for FB.
+As an alternative solution (explored in Section 1.3), bar AB and bar BC can be separated by removing the pin at point B and drawing the FBD of bar BC as shown.
+(Recall that because bar AB is a two-force member, FB goes through points A and B and that FA = FB.
+We can solve for FA by solving for FB.)

 \[ \sum M_C= F_B \sin(50^\circ)*4{~m}+F_B \cos(50^\circ)*0+4,000{~N}*2{~m}=0 \]